xregistry/spec/core/spec.md

    be silently ignored by the server if present.
 - `COLLECTIONs` is OPTIONAL for responses and MUST only be included if the request included the [`?inline`](#inlining) query parameter indicating that this collection's entities are to be returned.
+If `?inline` is present then `COLLECTIONs` is REQUIRED and MUST be present in the response even if it is empty (e.g. `{}`).
 - `COLLECTIONs` is OPTIONAL for requests and MUST be silently ignored if the [`?nested`](#updating-nested-registry-collections) query parameter is not present.
 See [Updating Nested Registry